mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

             -   Interestgly, a mean ensemble performs in the middle of v9, v13 rather than better than the two.
 I guess it means that v13 is very correlated with v9, more than v9 is with AmbrosM's
-            -   Ensembling v13 with ragnar's 799 makes a
+            -   Ensembling v13 with ragnar's 799 makes it drop in performance
     -   09/07/2022
         -   Today's plans:
             -   Ablation round2 on first, last